dimiarbre/ZIP-DL/README.md

 To run a simulation, generate a configuration file with the desired parameters and deploy it accordingly.

 ### 2 - Organizing Simulation Results
-Simulation results need to be structured as follows for attacks:
+Simulation results should be structured as follows for attacks:
 ```
 experiment_name/
     config.ini